-While the whole applet code resides in ROM, the applets providing the different applications are instantiated into EEPROM.
-Multiple applications can be present at the same time by instantiating multiple applets with their distinct configurations with some restrictions detailed below.
-A common combination could be an EACv1 applet and an ePKI applet providing a travel application with LDS data and EAC authentication together with a signature application (offered as own standard product configuration "NIDS" as listed in Table 1, Figure 1 and Figure 2).
+While the whole applet code resides in ROM, the applets providing these different configurations are instantiated into EEPROM.
+Multiple configurations (and hence support for different applications) can be present at the same time by instantiating multiple applets with their distinct configurations with some restrictions detailed below.
+A common combination could be an ICAO MRTD applet and an ePKI applet providing a travel application with LDS data and EAC authentication together with a signature application.